wuxxin/machine-bootstrap/README.md

 + if gitops_source is empty, rsync will be used to transfer the files to the target
 + if gitops_source is set, the script will clone the repository files on target
-+ if gitops_source is a ssh git url, additional files are needed in config dir
++ if gitops_source is a ssh git url, the following additional files are needed in config dir
     + gitops.id_ed25519, gitops.id_ed25519.pub, gitops_known_hosts
 ```bash
 ssh-keygen -q -t ed25519 -N '' -C 'gitops@box' -f config/gitops.id_ed25519